-- Asians and Pacific Islanders comprise the largest group of people trafficked into the U.S.: in 2004 the numbers were estimated to be between 5,200-7,800.
+- Asians and Pacific Islanders comprise the largest group of people trafficked into the U.S.: In 2004, the numbers were estimated to be between 5,200 and 7,800.

 - From 2000 to 2010, Washington’s API population increased by nearly 54%, from 438,502 people (7.4% of the state’s overall population) to 674,573 (10%).
 There are over 47 distinct Asian and Pacific Islander communities in our state.

 API Chaya is a local non profit serving survivors of domestic violence, sexual assault, and human trafficking and working to create change within Asian, South Asian, and Pacific Islander Communities in King County, Washington.

 API Chaya was created as a result of a 2011 merger between Chaya (founded 1996) and the Asian & Pacific Islander (API) Women & Family Safety Center (founded 1993).

 We provide culturally and linguistically relevant services to Asian, South Asian, and Pacific Islander survivors of domestic violence, sexual assault, and human trafficking and their families.
 This includes supportive counseling, 24-hour helpline, emotional support, legal & systems advocacy, support groups, educational groups, and case management.
 We also work very closely to educate and organize Asian, South Asian, and Pacific Islander community members to end violence in our homes and communities.
 We train and offer technical assistance to service providers, law enforcement, medical personnel, and others on serving survivors in a culturally effective manner.